How to calculate mutual fund returns?

-This method is used when the investment duration is exactly 1 year.
+Annualized return in mutual funds is used when the investment duration is exactly 1 year.

-You may put this in the excel sheet to calculate it.
+You may put this in the Excel sheet to calculate it.

 For example, the NAV of Rs.
 20 may shoot to Rs.
 25 in the next 8 months, that is, 240 days.
 The absolute returns can be calculated as (25-20)/20 = 0.25.